ISO/IEC 18026:2009 Information technology — Spatial Reference Model (SRM)

 What are the benefits of ISO/IEC 18026:2009

 ISO/IEC 18026:2009 is a standard that defines a spatial reference model (SRM) for geospatial information.
-The SRM provides a common framework for describing and managing the geographic content of digital products and services.
+Thus, the SRM provides a common framework for describing and managing the geographic content of digital products and services.

 – improved interoperability and consistency between geospatial information systems (GIS)